Best Minecraft Server Hosting (2026)

 BisectHosting Premium 6-8 GB or Apex 6 GB

-Modpack one-click installers + larger RAM ceiling.
+One-click modpack installers and larger RAM ceiling.
 BisectHosting has the strongest mod-community reputation.

 PVP / minigame server, 20+ players